 - 1. Contact your personal secretary in due time before your deadline to arrange for language revision, layout of the manuscript, etc. - 2.
 Please email your final thesis as a pdf-file to bphd@psys.au.dk as well as Olivia Belling-Nami. - 3.
 Co-author statements.
-Please used the template of the BSS Graduate School, see here: Forms and templates for PhD students | Aarhus BSS - Staff Portal (au.dk). - 4.
-List of PhD activities.
-The activity list is no longer necessary since the information registered in your plan will appear on your diploma supplement. - 5.
+You can use the template of the BSS Graduate School, see here: Forms and templates for PhD students | Aarhus BSS - Staff Portal (au.dk). - 4.
 MyPhD.
 Before handing in your thesis, you need to update and close your MyPhD.
 Therefore, please make sure that all courses, publications, research stays and dissemination are marked as 'Completed' or 'Discarded' in MyPhD.